astelmach01/tinylang/README.md

 ## Features

 - 🧠 Conversation Memory.
 Keep all or some aspects of your conversation
-- 🤖 OpenAI LLMs.
+- 🛸 OpenAI LLMs.
 It couldn't be easier to call the OpenAI API.
 - 💻 Prompts.
 Simple and hackable.
+- 🤖 Agents.
+Coming soon!